tomohiro/tf_github/README.md

 tf_github
 ================================================================================

-A Terraform module for managing team and member of GitHub organization.
+A Terraform module for managing teams and members of GitHub organization.

 Usage